 Audio: MP3, WAV

 Text: PDF, TXT (Word and RTF files are converted to PDF upon submission) In some instances, other formats may be used for associated materials, but these are less likely to be stable through inevitable technology changes.
 Contact email@example.com to discuss possible accommodations for alternate file formats.
 I’m Faculty.
 How do I Submit Materials to W&M ScholarWorks?
 Faculty and staff who would like to have their publications, presentations, and other scholarship deposited into W&M ScholarWorks can get started by sending a CV to the W&M ScholarWorks team .
 Non-VIMS faculty or staff may upload their works via the Submit Research page.
 This will allow us to begin reviewing publisher’s policies and obtain permissions where necessary to include your work on the site.
 Upon receipt of your CV, the W&M Libraries will work with you to collect relevant files, deposit them into the repository, and help you start a faculty SelectedWorks page.
-I’m a Graduate or Undergraduate Student.
-How do I Submit Materials to W&M ScholarWorks as part of the submission through Proquest.
+Graduate student electronic theses and dissertations (ETDs) will be posted by W&M Libraries to W&M ScholarWorks as part of the submission through Proquest.
 For help with embargoes, consult Theses & Dissertations Submission

 W&M ScholarWorks is a part of the scholarly record.
 Once an item is deposited, a citation will always remain.
 Under special circumstances (e.g., proven copyright violations or legal proceedings), public access to materials may be withdrawn.
 Make requests to withdraw materials to firstname.lastname@example.org.
 No material will be withdrawn from W&M ScholarWorks without notifying the author(s) and/or submitter.

 To learn more about contributing to W&M ScholarWorks, contact us at email@example.com or through our library subject liaisons.